 A major benefit of this move is the ability to gather data from all of these digital touchpoints and use this to help with a mix of business purposes.

-In this series of articles, we will discuss how firms can take this engagement and transform it into usable intelligence to change how asset managers engage with their clients.
+In this series of articles, we will discuss how firms can take this engagement and transform it into usable intelligence to change how investment managers engage with their clients.

 As firms have developed their digital capabilities, they have often been built without a full eco-system in mind.
 Instead, point solutions have been developed and the business case for integrating them has tended not to be there.
 As such, websites, marketing emails, client reporting, query management, product subscriptions and more are all treated very separately.